 Figure~\ref{Fig.2}(a) shows a log-log plot of $\left<(B/C)_{avg}\right>$ and $\left<(B/C)_{max}\right>$ for both SP and OR at $P_h=0.3$.
 Since the lines are nearly straight, the ensemble averages of these quantities scale with average network size as a power law.
+Similar power law dependence has been observed in other studies~\cite{Sreenivasan, OurChaos} in the case of both the maximum and the average node betweenness and is discussed in~\cite{Sreenivasan}.
 Note that any decrease in $\left<(B/C)_{max}\right>$ can only be obtained at the expense of an increase in $\left<(B/C)_{avg}\right>$ since avoiding congestion along the shortest path means taking longer routes that contribute to the betweenness of more links.
 With OR, the slopes of $\left<(B/C)_{avg}\right>$ and $\left<(B/C)_{max}\right>$ are essentially the same.
 Thus, the capacity of the routes we find, at least, scales optimally with system size.
 This behavior is similar to that of the node betweenness when transport is limited by node processing capacity.
 However, the finite size effects are stronger in the current case and the error bars under estimate the true error, since they are calculated assuming that the values of $(B/C)_{avg}$ and $(B/C)_{max}$ for the various network realizations are normally distributed while our simulations show they are not.
 Figure~\ref{Fig.2}(b) shows the exponents of the power law scaling of the four quantities as functions of $P_h$.
-Note that the exponents for $\left<(B/C)_{avg}^{OR}\right>$ and $\left<(B/C)_{max}^{OR}\right>$ are essentially equal over the whole range of $P_h$ which argues in favor of the optimality of routing.
+Perhaps somewhat surprisingly, note that the exponents for $\left<(B/C)_{avg}^{OR}\right>$ and $\left<(B/C)_{max}^{OR}\right>$ are essentially equal over the whole range of $P_h$ which, again, argues in favor of the optimality of routing.
 Note also that the exponent for $\left<(B/C)_{max}^{SP}\right>$ exhibits a dip around $P_h=0.9$.
 This is an interesting feature, indicating that the SP routing works unusually well when there is a small but nonzero concentration of low capacity links.